Cielnoura/MY-TASKS./README.md

 # MY-TASKS.
-This a task that i have given in mu summer training in smart methods company.
+These tasks that i have given in mu summer training in smart methods company